Nate-Kane/gatsby-portfolio/STEPS.md

 5. ~~Establish a style guide (fonts, font sizes, spacing, colors, etc so that as I add content it all looks consistent)~~
 6. Migrate full components from current portfolio to Gatsby

+--- NATE - fix the on-hover lettering for skill mobile.
+The text bleeds off page.
+Just need more space from the edges

 Phase 3: New Content
 1. Add additional projects (Progrexion work, drive sunny, others?)
 2. Remove bad project (SSS?)